Royal Horse Guards: With Wellington's Peninsular Army

 Detachments of Blues were increased from six to eight, as four troops embarked at Portsmouth for Portugal in October 1812.
-Their new colonel was the rich Duke of Northumberland, who used experience, had served in the American wars, and now wished to spend a small fortune on the regimental Band.
-Unfortunately he clashed with Horse Guards over the modernized regimental kit, which the duke wanted to ditch for the traditional.
-His particular disagreement with the Marquess of Wellington was the appointment of senior officers, which Northumberland, ever the optimist, considered within his purview.
+Their new colonel was the rich Hugh Percy, 2nd Duke of Northumberland, who used experience, had served in the American wars, and now wished to spend a small fortune on the regimental band.
+Unfortunately, he clashed with Horse Guards over the modernized regimental kit, which the Duke wanted to ditch for the traditional.
+His particular disagreement with Arthur Wellesley, Marquess of Wellington was the appointment of senior officers, which Northumberland, ever the optimist, considered within his purview.
 He lost the argument and replaced by Wellington himself on 1 January 1813 as colonel of the regiment.
-Horse Guards' military secretary Colonel Torrens had told the regimental commander, Sir Robert Hill that such appointments were unauthorised. " I have never conceived the Corps to possess such a privilege...unless the evidence could be adduced", wrote the C-in-C the Duke of York from Oatlands Palace on 25 October.
+Horse Guards' military secretary Colonel Henry Torrens had told the regimental commander, Sir Robert Chambre Hill that such appointments were unauthorised.
+"I have never conceived the Corps to possess such a privilege ... unless the evidence could be adduced", wrote the C-in-C the Duke of York from Oatlands Palace on 25 October.
 The Blues could not have the same access to the Sovereign as the Life Guards retorted the Duke, but were paid more than other regiments.
-On 10 December he concluded:"It was never contemplated that a course of such indulgence could have been construed into a matter of right without any one document to show that a privilege of such a nature was ever conferrer...."
+On 10 December he concluded:

 Having discounted any principle of customary succession, Wellington felt free to promote on merit, which he achieved from 1813, already considering the Blues as part of the Household Cavalry.
 Captain Charles Murray was promoted to command 2nd Troop, brought off half-pay, on the basis solely of rank.
-The inability to promote from within by the duke unduly caused his resignation on the augmentation of the Household regiments.
+The inability to promote from within by the Duke unduly caused his resignation on the augmentation of the Household regiments.
 The furious Northumberland vowed never to support the Tories again.
 But the Duke of York's "firmness" had shown the chain of command could not be challenged by a colonel.
 Adverting to a new cornet vacancy, Lord William Lennox was duly dispatched to Spain in early 1813.

 One of Wellington's first acts as colonel was to employ Greenwood, Cox & Co as agents.
 They had long been known to him but now he arranged to supply all their provisioning guaranteed by Whitehall.
 Messrs Bruce and Brown were recruited to provide clothing.
 The colonel was forced to make savings, excluding the maintenance of a band.
 Wellington founded the principle commissioning system of Ne Plus Ultra (Not a penny more), later the name given to his Tory supporters in the Commons.